mbta/dotcom/docs/TESTING.md

     npm install -g cbt_tunnels

-Then click on the "Local Connection" indicator in the CBT menu bar, copy the **Authkey**, and start the tunnel using this command:
+Then go to https://app.crossbrowsertesting.com/account, copy the **Authkey**, and start the tunnel using this command:

     cbt_tunnels --username web-tools@mbtace.com --authkey <AUTHKEY>